jfallmann/MONSDA/docs/source/tutorial.rst

 .. code-block:: bash

-    monsda -j 21 -c ${CONDA_PREFIX}/share/MONSDA/configs/tutorial_exhaustive.json --directory ${PWD}
+    monsda -j 12 -c ${CONDA_PREFIX}/share/MONSDA/configs/tutorial_exhaustive.json --directory ${PWD}

-Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/INDICES" directory containing the built indices, including the one built for salmon later on, a "QC" directory containing all FASTQC reports and MULTIQC output, a "TRIMMED_FASTQ" directory for trimgalore and cutadapt output, a "DEDUP" directory for umi_tools (runs before trimming and after mapping) and picard (runs after mapping) output and a "MAPPING" directory containing the mapped files.
+Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/Ecoli/INDICES" directory containing the built indices, including the one built for salmon later on, a "QC" directory containing all FASTQC reports and MULTIQC output, a "TRIMMED_FASTQ" directory for trimgalore and cutadapt output, a "DEDUP" directory for umi_tools (runs before trimming and after mapping) and picard (runs after mapping) output and a "MAPPING" directory containing the mapped files.
 Furthermore, "DE/DEU/DAS" directories will be created which will hold output from counting with featurecounts and DE/DEU/DAS input and output from EDGER, DESeq2, DEXSeq and DIEGO respectively.
-Again, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs.
+Again, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs and again a "JOBS" directory for command-line calls.

 A successful run will show the message 'Workflow finished, no error'.
-Be aware that is indeed an exhaustive workflow and will require a decent amount of disk-space and compute-time, depending on the hardware at your disposal.
+Be aware that this is indeed an exhaustive workflow and will require a decent amount of disk-space, memory and compute-time, depending on the hardware at your disposal.